 FireDaemon Zero 2 is a major update of our Session 0 Viewer product.
 FireDaemon Zero allows you manage interactive FireDaemon Pro and Microsoft Windows services running on Session 0.
 FireDaemon Zero 2 works with FireDaemon ZeroInput.

 Your FireDaemon Session 0 Viewer 1 license key will NOT work with FireDaemon Zero 2.
 You will need to get an upgrade license key.
+See the Get New License Keys section below.
 Please make sure you read the release notes below before upgrading!

 Download FireDaemon Zero 2

 FireDaemon Zero OEM customers can download the update via the Cleverbridge order confirmation email.
 Otherwise retail and MSP customers can download via the links below.

 For 32-bit Microsoft Windows Operating Systems

 To purchase FireDaemon Zero 2 please visit the FireDaemon Zero 2 pricing information page.

 Please consult the Users Guide.
 It contains the necessary information on how to install and use FireDaemon Zero.